 I got one more for you, and this pair is special because it’s actually the first pair of climbing gloves that I ever put on.
 The Intra-FIT rope gloves were a necessity for me because when I first started out my hands were a mess.
 Ropes, in particular, used to wreak havoc on my palms, and I came very close to quitting rappelling and climbing altogether because of it.

 I’m not saying that these gloves necessarily saved rappelling for me, but they definitely played a key role.
 I wanted a pair of “rope” gloves because I never wanted to feel that horrible burn again.
 Of course, I felt it plenty over the next few years, but that’s beside the point.
 The gloves, however, did a very good job.
-They’re not expensive, they cost just $22, and they’re some of the most comfortable rappelling gloves out there.
+They’re not expensive by any stretch, and they’re some of the most comfortable rappelling gloves out there.
 They’re made out of grain goatskin, and they have stretchable spandex elements that help with breathability and dexterity.

 It also comes with cool stuff such as an anatomically curved finger and soft neoprene cuff, as well as a velcro closure.
 The cuff has a built-in carabiner hole, which makes it easy to attach the glove to your harness at any given time.
 There’s a single colorway available in tan/black, but there are plenty of sizes to choose from.
 This is a great pair of gloves for any outdoor enthusiast.
 They’ll work just fine in harsh conditions, but I also used them for more relaxing activities such as walking my Doberman or hiking.

 7. Metolius 3/4 Climbing Gloves in Leather.